Buy Tickets Here!

 BACK ON TRACK

 In addition, Doug Rodkey returns after missing the majority of the season with a foot injury.
+Starting defender Alex Lee is also back in the lineup.

 NO. 5 RECRUITING CLASS

-Head coach Sasho Cirovksi and his staff has assembled one of the top recruiting classes in the nation.
+Head coach Sasho Cirovski and his staff has assembled one of the top recruiting classes in the nation.
 In addition to Patrick Mullins and Gordon Murie, who enrolled early this spring, Maryland will also welcome Marquez Fernandez, Tsotleho "Sunny" Jane, Jereme Raley and Helge Leikvang this season.

 RODKEY BACK FOR MORE

-Maryland senior Doug Rodkey returns for a sixth season after an injury sidelined the midfielder in his sophomore and senior campaigns.
+Maryland senior Doug Rodkey returns for a sixth season after an injury sidelined the midfielder his sophomore and senior campaigns.

 He will be aiming to be the first male athlete in Maryland history to win three NCAA championships.